Practise Yoga At Home : 8 Steps

 Things to Know Before Joining the Program

-Even though, for most healthy individuals yoga is an excellent nonaerobic workout, it is not without threats.
-Common yoga accidents happen because of overstretching and too much stress on the neck, shoulders, legs, spine, and knees.
-People who are suffering from severe osteoporosis, high or low blood pressure, ear problems, and issues with the spine may or may not be fit to join the yoga classes.
+Although for most healthy individuals Yoga is an excellent non=aerobic workout, it is not without risks.
+Common Yoga accidents happen because of overstretching and too much stress on the neck, shoulders, legs, spine, and knees.
+People who are suffering from severe osteoporosis, high or low blood pressure, ear problems, and issues with the spine may or may not be fit to join the Yoga classes.

 Yoga and Flexibility

-Most people compare yoga with gymnastics, but this should not be the case.
-These individuals think that they are too old, unsuitable, or "inflexible" to do yoga.
+Most people compare Yoga with gymnastics, but this is not really the case.
+These individuals believe that they are too old, unsuitable, or "inflexible" to do yoga.
 The truth is no one is too old to enhance versatility.

 The sequence of yoga workouts known as Asanas requires the person to extend the muscular tissues.
 Yoga increases the flexibility of the joints.
 It may also improve the movements of these body parts.
 The result is a sense of ease and fluidity throughout the system.

 Questions and Answers